1. These terms

 8.2 There is no statutory right to cancel.
 You do not have a statutory right to change your mind in respect of contracts for the supply of accommodation, transport of goods, car rental services, catering or services related to leisure activities, if the contract provides for a specific date or period of performance.
 The hiring of a car for a wedding falls within this category.
 Therefore if you end the contract before it is completed, where the Supplier is not at fault, you may have to pay the Supplier compensation.
 A contract for services is completed when the Supplier has finished providing the services and you have paid for them.

 8.3 Cancellation where the supplier is not at fault.
 If you want to end a contract before it is completed where the Supplier is not at fault, just contact us (before handover) or the Supplier (after handover) to let us or the Supplier know.
-The contract will end immediately, but we and/or the supplier will keep any money you have paid in advance as a deposit and may charge you a cancellation fee as compensation for the costs the Supplier will incur as a result of your ending the contract.
+The contract will end immediately, but we and/or the supplier will keep any money you have paid in advance and may charge you a further cancellation fee as compensation for the costs the Supplier will incur as a result of your ending the contract.
 The amount of such a cancellation fee will be dependent on the date on which you end the contract.
 If the cancellation is communicated more than 10 weeks before the wedding then 50% of the total booking price is due, and you will be required to pay the difference between your deposit and this charge.
 If you cancel within 10 weeks or less, then all of the remaining balance is due.